jet-tagging-ml-at-l1/cms_mlatl1t_tutorial/part3/exercise.md

 This one liner will replace the `#define` that would cause the weights to be loaded from txt files with one that will load them from the header files when we compile instead.

+If you don't do this, when you `cmsRun` you will see a runtime error like `ERROR: file w2.txt does not exist`

 ```shell
 find $MLATL1T_DIR/part3/cms-hls4ml/L1TMLDemo/L1TMLDemo_v1/NN \( -type d -name .git -prune \) -o -type f -print0 | xargs -0 sed -i 's/#ifndef __SYNTHESIS__/#ifdef __HLS4ML_LOAD_TXT_WEIGHTS__/'
 ```